Qotto

 Debt Financing in 2020

-Qotto SAS specializes in the development, manufacture, and distribution of solar home systems (SHS) aimed at providing electricity to rural households with limited access to conventional energy sources.
-The company offers various products, including the Qotto light kit, which consists of a solar panel, battery, lamps, and USB ports for mobile phone charging, as well as the Qotto television kit, which includes similar components along with a television.
-In addition to these kits, Qotto provides internet access services and has developed centralized control platforms for SHS and mobile payment solutions.
-The company also offers installation, delivery, demonstration, financial assistance, kit activation, and ongoing support services to its clients.
-Established in 2016 and headquartered in Neuilly-sur-Seine, France, Qotto primarily serves customers in Benin and Burkina Faso, aiming to enhance their quality of life through sustainable energy solutions.
+Qotto SAS is a company that develops, manufactures, and distributes solar home systems (SHS) designed to provide electricity to rural and peri-urban populations with limited access to traditional electrical networks.
+Established in 2016 and based in Neuilly-sur-Seine, France, Qotto offers a range of products, including solar light kits and television kits, which comprise solar panels, batteries, lamps, and USB ports for charging mobile phones.
+In addition to electricity generation, the company provides internet access services and has developed centralized control platforms for its solar systems, facilitating electronic payments via mobile phones.
+Qotto also offers installation, delivery, demonstration, and ongoing support services to its clients in Benin and Burkina Faso, aiming to enhance their quality of life through improved energy and connectivity solutions.

 Solar Panda